All about Luxembourg's Working Holiday Program!

 This is also the perfect chance to learn or brush up on French or German!
 Babbel is partnering with pvtistes.net to offer 20% off on language courses (learn more).
 Also check out our some other deals for working holiday makers.

-You must have a passport that is valid for the entire duration of your working holiday.
+You must have a passport that is valid for at least 15 months from the date of issue of the visa.
+Source.

 See our chapter on budgeting for an idea of how much more savings you should have for a working holiday.